Marcelobbr/thesis/README.md

 * 04.2-clustering_lda_doc_topics_sql.ipynb: It stores topic modeling results into SQLITE
 * 05-doc_entities_person_extract_and_store.ipynb: It applies entity recognition tool (Palavras) to extract data about people ocurrences in documents and stores the data into SQLITE.
 #### Visualization
-* thesis-vis.ipynb: This is the main file which prepares the data for visualization by building a series of json files which are imported by the Observable notebook for D3.
+* 06.1-thesis-vis.ipynb: This is the main file which prepares the data for visualization by building a series of json files which are imported by the Observable notebook for D3.
-* thesis-vis-AUX.ipynb: It builds the auxiliar visualization which shows the whole view of the collection according to the heatmap of *scores* between documents and topics
+* 06.2-thesis-vis-AUX.ipynb: It builds the auxiliar visualization which shows the whole view of the collection according to the heatmap of *scores* between documents and topics
 ### Data
 #### Preprocessing and topic modeling
-* LDAcorpus.pkl: Results from the notebook 04.1-clustering_lda_test_models.ipynb.
+* inputs/LDAcorpus.pkl: Results from the notebook 04.1-clustering_lda_test_models.ipynb.
-* LDAdictionary.pkl: Results from the notebook 04.1-clustering_lda_test_models.ipynb.
+* inputs/LDAdictionary.pkl: Results from the notebook 04.1-clustering_lda_test_models.ipynb.
-* model_lda_100_rs_00.pkl.gz: Results from the notebook 04.1-clustering_lda_test_models.ipynb.
+* inputs/model_lda_100_rs_00.pkl.gz: Results from the notebook 04.1-clustering_lda_test_models.ipynb.
-* names_dataframe.csv: Database of names given by CPDOC.
+* inputs/names_dataframe.csv: Database of names given by CPDOC.
-* cpdoc_as.sqlite.gz: All data for the notebooks aimed at visualization are stored here on the following tables: docs, persons, person_doc, topics, topic_doc.
+* inputs/cpdoc_as.sqlite.gz: All data for the notebooks aimed at visualization are stored here on the following tables: docs, persons, person_doc, topics, topic_doc.
-* URLS-AAS-marcelo.csv: Data with URLS for each group of documents (dossie).
+* inputs/URLS-AAS-marcelo.csv: Data with URLS for each group of documents (dossie).

 #### Visualization
-* heatmap.csv: Database built from thesis-vis-AUX.ipynb aimed for the heatmap visualization
+* outputs/heatmap.csv: Database built from 06.2-thesis-vis-AUX.ipynb aimed for the heatmap visualization
-* The JSON files with the prefixes names_list, tokens_list and topic were obtained from the notebook thesis-vis.ipynb.
+* The JSON files with the prefixes names_list, tokens_list and topic were obtained from the notebook 06.1-thesis-vis.ipynb.
 ### Images
-* heatmap.png: Image built at the thesis-vis-AUX.ipynb and exported to the Observable notebook.
+* outputs/heatmap.png: Image built at the 06.2-thesis-vis-AUX.ipynb and exported to the Observable notebook.
-* heatmap-paper.png: Image built at the thesis-vis-AUX.ipynb and exported to the dissertation document.
+* outputs/heatmap-paper.png: Image built at the 06.2-thesis-vis-AUX.ipynb and exported to the dissertation document.
 ## How to run the visualization
 Just go to the visualization notebook, see the instructions there and wait a few seconds for it to render.
 Here is the link for the visualization:
 * https://observablehq.com/@marcelobbr/thesis-visualization